 Stella likes putting forms together.
 In his early, minimal Black paintings, he imagined connecting one stripe to the next and binding the symmetrical halves of paintings together, like two panels of a diptych.
-His titling of one of his Black paintings, The Marriage of Reason and Squalor, 1958 (Museum of Modern Art), composed of two mirror image patterns, reflects this tendency to unite parts of his works to create a whole.
+His titling of one of his Black paintings, The Marriage of Reason and Squalor, 1958 (Museum of Modern Art, fig. 1), composed of two mirror image patterns, reflects this tendency to unite parts of his works to create a whole.
 The joining of differently shaped parts also created new forms.
-The two connected striped triangles of Valparaiso Flesh and Green, 1963 (gallery 1), for example, form a parallelogram while its two colors and opposing stripes force viewers to see either two triangles or one parallelogram.
+The two triangles of opposing colors and stripes of Valparaiso Flesh and Green, 1963 (gallery 1), for example, force viewers to see either two triangles or one parallelogram.